 4. Links will expire after a standard default timespan.
-Users should be able to specify the expiration time.Functional requirements for Design a URL Shortening Service like TinyURL
+Users should be able to specify the expiration time.

-Additional details for your URL shortener are hammered out in additional sections including:
+Additional details for your URL shortener are hammered out 🔨 in additional sections including:

-- System APIs
+- system APIs

 - database design

-- basic system design and algorithm
+- basic system design and algorithms

 - data partition and replication